sukykaur/AzureNIST800-171/AnalyticsOverview.md

 The entire solution is built upon Azure Storage, which customers configure from the Azure portal.
 Azure Storage encrypts all data with Storage Service Encryption to maintain confidentiality of data at rest.
 Geographic redundant storage ensures that an adverse event at the customer's primary data center will not result in a loss of data, as a second copy will be stored in a separate location hundreds of miles away.

-For enhanced security, this architecture manages resources with Azure Active Directory and Azure Key Vault.
-System health is monitored through Operations Management Suite and Azure Monitor.
+For enhanced security, all resources in this solution are managed as a resource group through Azure Resource Manager.
+Azure Active Directory role-based access control is used for controlling access to deployed resources, including their keys in Azure Key Vault.
+System health is monitored through Azure Security Center and Azure Monitor.
 Customers configure both monitoring services to capture logs and display system health in a single, easily navigable dashboard.

 Azure SQL Database is commonly managed through SQL Server Management Studio, which runs from a local machine configured to access the Azure SQL Database via a secure VPN or ExpressRoute connection. **Microsoft recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture resource group**.